Estate Litigation

 Beneficiary Rights

 Beneficiaries in Pennsylvania have specific legal rights to information, proper administration, timely distribution, and the ability to challenge executor conduct in court.
 Understanding these rights is essential to knowing when you can act and what remedies are available.
-For a complete overview, see our page on beneficiary rights in Pennsylvania estates.
+For a complete overview, see our page on what Pennsylvania beneficiaries are entitled to under state law.

 Inherited Property Disputes

 Disputes over inherited property frequently involve family members who refuse to vacate, co-owners who disagree on whether to sell, or executors who sell real estate without proper authority or at below-market value.
 These disputes may involve the Orphans’ Court, the Court of Common Pleas, or both.
-For how Pennsylvania law handles these situations, see our page on inherited property and family real estate disputes.
+For how Pennsylvania courts handle these situations, see our page on resolving inherited property disputes in Pennsylvania.

 Why You Need an Estate Litigation Attorney

-An executor who is mismanaging an estate does not stop because a beneficiary asks them to.
-Every month an executor delays, mismanages, or diverts assets is a month of loss that may or may not be recoverable.
-The Orphans’ Court provides powerful remedies, but those remedies are only available to parties who invoke them correctly and on time.
+An executor who is mismanaging an estate does not stop because a beneficiary asks.
+Every month of delay is a month of potential loss, and some of that loss may not be recoverable.
+The Orphans’ Court provides powerful remedies for executor misconduct and fiduciary breach, but those remedies are only available to parties who invoke them correctly and within the applicable deadlines.

-Lebovitz & Lebovitz, P.A. handles estate litigation matters throughout Allegheny County and southwestern Pennsylvania.
-The firm represents both beneficiaries seeking accountability and executors defending their administration.
-If you are facing an estate dispute, the first step is a consultation to evaluate your position and determine the right course of action.
+Lebovitz & Lebovitz, P.A. handles estate litigation throughout Allegheny County and southwestern Pennsylvania, representing both beneficiaries seeking accountability and executors defending their administration.
+If you are facing an estate dispute, the first step is a consultation to evaluate your position and identify which remedies apply to your situation.

 How Estate Litigation Proceeds in Pennsylvania